OfficeDev/office-js-docs-reference/docs/manifest/reportingoptions.md

 ---
-title: ReportingOptions element in the manifest file (preview)
+title: ReportingOptions element in the manifest file
-description: The ReportingOptions element specifies the reporting options listed in the preprocessing dialog of a spam-reporting add-in in Outlook. ms.date: 07/20/2023 ms.localizationpriority: medium
+description: The ReportingOptions element specifies the reporting options listed in the preprocessing dialog of a spam-reporting add-in in Outlook. ms.date: 04/29/2024 ms.localizationpriority: medium
 ---

-# ReportingOptions element (preview)
+# ReportingOptions element

 Specifies the reporting options listed in the preprocessing dialog of a spam-reporting add-in in Outlook.

-To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam-reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).
+To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam-reporting add-in](/office/dev/add-ins/outlook/spam-reporting).

 **Add-in type**: Mail